Skip to content

 Configuration

-Botholomew reads its settings from .botholomew/config.json.
+Botholomew reads its settings from config/config.json inside the project directory.
 The full schema lives in src/config/schemas.ts.

 json